Birr Castle, Gardens, Birr, Co Offaly

 Practical Information

-Birr lies on the N52, roughly 20 km north of Tullamore and 30 km south of Portlaoise.
-Regular bus services connect the town with Dublin and Limerick.
-For those driving, the on‑street parking area behind the main entrance is a short walk to the courtyard.
+Birr sits conveniently on the N52, approximately 20 km north of Tullamore and 30 km south of Portlaoise.
+Regular Bus Éireann services link the town with Dublin, Limerick, and Galway, making it an easy stop for independent travellers.